Frequently Asked Questions

 - There be additional fees, always verify this information before coming in.

 - An application is also required to be filled out.

 - The person who is named the owner or designated renter must come in to the office to start service.
 If this is not possible a notarized letter stating whom you would like to start service will be required along with the above information.
 The District tries to provide same day service, if all fees and paper work is processed before 3:00 pm that day.
 Unless there is a major emergency in the District there may be a delay of one day.
 The office will be able to better give an estimated time when you contact them.

 How much is the deposit?

 The District’s Rate Order states that for Residential the amount of deposit starts at $200.00 per unit plus service fee.
+Please call the office to verify what the deposit will be for your property.
 For any larger Multi-Units or Commercial the deposit is calculated based on comparable consumption or requested consumption.
 Call the office for additional information.

 Do I have to pay for any past fees or fines?